Agenda

 ►Panel Discussion: Buying AI Without Buying Risk

-Simon Brady, Event Moderator
+Simon Brady, Event Chairman

 Robert Cooper, IT Security Engineering Lead, easyjet